osrsGoalsTracker/osrs-hiscores/README.md

 # OSRS Player Data API

-This is a JDK21 implementation of the [OSRS Player Data Interface](https://github.com/osrsGoalsTracker/osrs-player-data-interface) for fetching player statistics from the Old School RuneScape hiscores.
-This package implements the interface defined in `osrs-player-data-interface` to provide a concrete implementation for fetching and parsing player data.
+This is a JDK21 implementation of the [OSRS Hiscores Fetcher Interface](https://github.com/osrsGoalsTracker/osrs-hiscores-fetcher-interface) for fetching player statistics from the Old School RuneScape hiscores.
+This package implements the interface defined in `osrs-hiscores-fetcher-interface` to provide a concrete implementation for fetching and parsing player data.

 ## Features

-- Full implementation of the [osrs-player-data-interface](https://github.com/osrsGoalsTracker/osrs-player-data-interface) contract
+- Full implementation of the [osrs-hiscores-fetcher-interface](https://github.com/osrsGoalsTracker/osrs-hiscores-fetcher-interface) contract
 - Fetches player skills and activities from the OSRS hiscores using the JSON API
 - Uses Google Guice for dependency injection
 - Built with JDK 21